ash-project/ash/documentation/introduction/getting_started.md

 ### Test relationships

-Now we can use the new relationships to create a tweet that belongs to a specific user:
+Now we can use the new relationship to create a `Tweet` that belongs to a specific `User`:

 ```elixir
 iex(8)> {:ok, user} = Ash.Changeset.new(MyApp.User, %{email: "ash.man@enguento.com"}) |> MyApp.Api.create()